JackDuluoz/RentProof/README.md

 6. Start the back end from the root directory of the project.
 `$ npm run dev`

-7. Start the front ent from inside the client directory.
+7. Start the front end from inside the client directory.
 `$ npm start`

 ## Author